Asymptotic Distribution and Detection Thresholds for Two-Sample Tests Based on Geometric Graphs: Introduction

 The rest of the paper is organized as follows: The general consistency result is stated in Section~\ref{consistent}.
-The central limit theorems for the statistic~\eqref{graph2test} are described in Section~\ref{distribution}.
-The application of these results to the $K$-NN graph functional is given in Section~\ref{sec:knn}.
-The proofs of the results are given in the appendix.
+The central limit theorems for the statistic \eqref{Tpoisson} are described in Section~\ref{distribution}.
+The detection threshold and local power of the $K$-NN test are given in Section~\ref{sec:secondorder}, and the performance of the different tests are compared in simulations in Section~\ref{sec:examples}.
+The proofs of the results are given in the Appendix.